TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 The Nobel laureates proved quantum behavior exists in macroscopic engineered circuits.
 They demonstrated that superconducting circuits can act as "artificial atoms" exhibiting quantum tunneling and energy quantization—establishing the physical foundation of quantum computing.

-We took the next step: proving that when many quantum atoms operate together at scale, their errors exhibit non-Markovian correlations—meaning the hardware has "memory" of previous operations, and errors propagate between qubits in systematic, topology-dependent ways.
+We took the next step: proving that at scale, errors in these systems exhibit non-Markovian correlations—they have "memory" of previous operations, propagate between qubits in topology-dependent ways, and persist even after complete qubit resets.

 Using our proprietary Y⊗Z stabilizer architecture (patent-pending), we tested fundamental algebraic consistency relations across six four-qubit modules on IBM's Heron-class 156-qubit processor.
 These relations must hold if quantum errors are truly independent and memoryless (Markovian).